Influence of Trotterization error on single-particle tunneling

 One of the main effects of Trotterization is the shift of energies caused by the perturbation in the classically allowed region.
 The magnitude of this shift is given by~(\ref{eq:semiclassical-energy-shift}) and can roughly be estimated as

-where $J$ is the characteristic kinetic energy scale, $\Delta$ is the relevant level spacing, $n_{\text{cl}}$ is the size of the classically allowed region (that is, the region of localization of the metasatable state that participates in tunneling).
+where $J$ is the characteristic kinetic energy scale, $\Delta$ is the relevant local level spacing, $n_{\text{cl}}$ is the size of the classically allowed region (that is, the region of localization of the metasatable state of interest).
 This shift has the potential to detune the resonance and thus render the tunneling impossible in the first place.
 This effect puts a limitation on the Trotter size $\delta t$:

 where $\eta$ is the tunneling amplitude, an exponentially small quantity, which makes Eq.~(\ref{eq:detuning-condition}) the most essential limitation on the size of the Trotter step $\delta t$.

 Hand in hand with the detuning goes the defect in the overlap between the initial state and the target subspace.
 If the initial state is prepared to exactly match the wave function corresponding to a metastable state that experiences tunneling, the perturbation of the classically allowed region deforms this target state.
 The corresponding overlap defect can be estimated as